minipief/pyva/doc/source/intro.rst

 - Vibro Acoustic Models :class:`pyva.models.VAmodel`

-The transfermatrix class is a deterministic model class but with the specific task of multiple and infinite layer [All2009].
+The transfermatrix class is a deterministic model class but with the specific task of multiple and infinite layer simulation.

 - Transfermatrix Models :class:`pyva.models.TMmodel`